Why Mentorship Matters

 We need not believe we must do great deeds in order to help others.
 Each kind word or helpful act serves to make the world a kinder place.

-We don’t have to do anything huge to be a mentor.
-And we may not even realize how much effect we have.
-A depressed teenage girl may shrug off your words of commiseration and compassion, but she heard them.
-They may very well depth charge within her long after your conversation has ended.
+We don’t have to do anything huge to be a sharer of wisdom.
+We may not even realize how much effect even a few words can have.
+A depressed teenage girl may shrug off your commiseration and compassion, but she heard you.
+More importantly, she felt your presence and connection.
+Your efforts—however small—may very well depth charge within her long after your conversation has ended.

 Just knowing that can help us give grace to ourselves as well.